The best soft, chewy, and thick Snickerdoodle Recipe, with tender centers and perfectly crisp edges!

 Instructions

-• MELT BUTTER: In a large microwave-safe bowl, melt butter, then let it cool to room temperature.
-Ensure it's not hot to avoid greasy cookies.
+• In a large microwave-safe bowl, melt butter, then let cool to room temperature.
+Ensure it’s not hot to avoid greasy cookies.

-• MIX DRY INGREDIENTS: In a large bowl, combine flour, cream of tartar, salt, baking soda, and 3/4 teaspoon ground cinnamon.
+• In a large bowl, combine flour, cream of tartar, salt, baking soda, and 3/4 teaspoon ground cinnamon.

-• ADD WET INGREDIENTS:ย In a separate bowl, mix melted and cooled butter with white and brown sugar until well emulsified.
+• In a separate bowl, mix melted and cooled butter with granulated and brown sugar until well emulsified.
 Add whole egg, egg yolk, and vanilla extract.
 Whisk until smooth.

-• COMBINE: Mix the dry ingredients into wet ingredients until just combined, ensuring there are no streaks of flour.
-Avoid over-mixing.
-Cover dough tightly and refrigerate it for 1 hour.
+• Mix dry ingredients into wet ingredients until just combined, ensuring there are no streaks of flour.
+Avoid overmixing.
+Cover dough tightly and refrigerate 1 hour.

-• PREHEAT OVEN: Preheat oven to 325ยฐF (163ยฐC).
-Stir together white sugar and cinnamon in a small bowl.
+• Preheat oven to 325°F. Stir together cinnamon sugar coating ingredients in a small bowl.

-• ROLL DOUGH BALLS: Portion dough into 45-gram balls (2 packed tablespoons) and shape them into tall balls.
-Roll dough balls generously in the cinnamon-sugar mixture.
-Return shaped dough balls to the fridge for 15-20 minutes, or until they firm up.
+• Portion dough into 45-gram balls (2 packed tablespoons) and shape them into tall balls.
+Roll dough balls generously in cinnamon-sugar mixture.
+Return shaped dough balls to the fridge for 15–20 minutes or until they firm up.

-• BAKE: Place dough balls on a parchment/Silpat-lined sheet with ample spacing (about 6 at a time); bake for 9-12 mins.
-Avoid over-baking; slight under-baking is ideal!
+• Place dough balls on a sheet pan lined with parchment or a silicone baking mat with ample spacing (about 6 at a time); bake 9–12 minutes.
+Avoid overbaking; slight under-baking is ideal!
 After baking, if any cookies have uneven edges, gently press them inward with a metal spatula.
-Remove tray from the oven and let cookies rest on the sheet for 5 minutes before transferring them to a cooling rack
+Remove tray from oven and let cookies rest on the sheet 5 minutes before transferring them to a cooling rack.

 Recipe Notes

-Note 2: Shape dough into balls, roll in cinnamon sugar, and freeze on a sheet pan.
+Storage: Keep cookies in an airtight container at room temperature 2–3 days, or freeze cookie dough up to 3 months: Shape dough into balls, roll in cinnamon sugar, and freeze on a sheet pan.
 Transfer frozen dough balls to an airtight container or bag.
-Baking from Frozen: No need to thaw; bake frozen dough, adding extra minutes as needed.
-Bake until edges set and center is soft.
+When baking from frozen, no need to thaw; bake frozen dough, adding extra minutes as needed.

 Nutrition